-An internal committee responsible for investment meets weekly and oversees the investments and makes decisions on tactical asset allocation (within the constraints of Vitality Life Limited's overall investment strategy).
+For VitalityLife, an internal committee responsible for investment meets weekly and oversees the investments and makes decisions on tactical asset allocation (within the constraints of VLL's overall investment strategy).
+The VitalityInvest Unit-Linked and Investment Committee reviews compliance with the Unit-Linked Governance Standard which requires policyholder liabilities to be fully matched with the relevant underlying assets with no appetite for market mismatches.
+Exposures are validated on a daily basis by the Investment Operations team.

-There is no material exposure to equity holdings and no exposure to property holdings.
+There is no material exposure to equity and property holdings.